Krull (film): Book

 A novelization was written by Alan Dean Foster.
 A comic book adaptation by writer David Michelinie and artists Bret Blevins and Vince Colletta was published by Marvel Comics, both as Marvel Super Special No. 28 with behind-the-scenes material from the film, and as a two-issue limited series.

-Games

-In 1983, several games were released under license.
-Parker Brothers produced a board game and card game.
-An action video game was released in arcades by D. Gottlieb & Co.
-Gottlieb also designed a Krull pinball game that never went into production.
-Atari, Inc. published a different Krull video game for the Atari 2600.

-Home media

-The film was released in multiple home-media formats, namely VHS, Betamax, CED, LaserDisc, and DVD.
-The film was available on DVD as a "Special Edition" in 2008.
-The film was available for streaming through Starz and Netflix until June 2012.
-Mill Creek Entertainment, through a license from Sony, released Krull on Blu-ray for the first time on 30 September 2014.

-On 11 November 2019, HMV released Krull in the UK in dual-format Blu-ray and DVD under their Premium Collection label, with art cards and fold-out poster.
-The previous release, the year before, was pulled due to a display aspect ratio issue on the Blu-ray.
-The new release has the correct ratio.

 Legacy

 In addition to Star Wars and The Lord of the Rings, the plot of Krull has also been compared to the legends of King Arthur.

 Combining elements of sword and sorcery and the space opera genre, Krull has a plot compared by critics to the works in the series of Star Wars, The Lord of the Rings, and, for its use of the Glaive, the legend of King Arthur.
 Watt-Evans explained that the Glaive is "just there, waiting for the right man to come and wield it".
 Though most of the characters say they know about the myths of the Glaive, they never reveal these stories to Colwyn before he obtains the weapon.
 He wrote, "Do any of the stories ever bother to explain who forged Excalibur, or how?
 No, it's just there, waiting for Arthur to come and get it.
 Similarly, the Glaive is just there, waiting for Colwyn."

 Watt-Evans analogized the look, story, and vibe of Krull as a superior version of The Dark Crystal (1982).
 He described the film's settings:

 Basically medieval in appearance, Krull has a sort of streamlined look in places, as if perhaps its civilization is more technologically advanced than it appears on the surface.
 The Black Fortress and everything connected with it has a broken, vaguely organic look to it, as if it were grown instead of built — and then cut to shape where it hadn't grown right.
 The interior is quite weird, and seems to be constantly shifting to suit the whims of the Beast.